xpmethod-workshops/dhsi-coding-fundamentals/book-chapter/main.md

 command line to text manipulation methods.

 The core principle of demystifying everyday computation leads to the topic of **content management** and **version control** early in the curriculum.
 Although not a simple subject, version control comes naturally to a community used to thinking about drafts, manuscripts, and revisions.
 Increasingly, version control systems are also serving as content management systems used to host websites, share data, and publish.
 For example, the editors of *The Programming Historian* use GitHub, a version control system, to publish and to distribute their journal.
 The team behind *Project GITenberg* "leverages the power of the Git version control system and the collaborative potential of Github to make books more open."
-As of 2015, *GITenberg* hosts more than 43,000 books.
+As of 2015, *GITenberg* hosts more than 43,000 books[@hellman_project_2012].
 Using a similar model to create personal academic profiles, compile image galleries, or edit critical editions, our students learn while experimenting with aspects of academic production directly relevant to their careers.
 Furthermore, version control systems improve the quality of academic collaboration.
 Git and similar tools act as powerful research notebooks.
 They encourage all researchers involved to keep meticulous notes, which make it possible to document the flow ideas and labor and to attribute work fairly.
 For these reason we encourage the use version control early on and expect such systems to play an increasing role in academic evaluation.

-A programming language occupies a central place in computational practice.
+A **programming language** occupies a central place in computational practice.
 All forms of digitality pass through some form of encoding and automation.
 Only a small step separates text manipulation at the command line using simple shell scripts from more advanced research-oriented programming languages like